BoschSmartHome/bosch-shc-api-docs/postman/README.md

 # How to use the Postman Collection

-To get started with the postman collection you need the following things:
+To get started with the Postman Collection you need the following things:

-- The Postman Collection
+- Download the Postman Collection
 - The IP of your Smart Home Controller (SHC) .
 - A 2048 bit self signed certificate.
 - The key to the certificate.

 ## Import certificate into Postman
-1. Open the **Postman Settings:**
+1. Open the **Settings** of Postman:

 ![Postman Settings](images/postman_settings.png "Postman Settings")

-2. On tab **General**, disable **SSL certification verification**:
+2. On tab **General**, disable **SSL certificate verification**:

 ![Postman Disable SSL Verification](images/postman_disable_ssl_verification.png "Postman Disable SSL Verification")

 3. On tab **Certificates**, click on **Add Certificate**

 ![Postman Add Certificate](images/postman_add_certificate.png "Postman Add Certificate")

-4. For Host enter the IP or hostname and the port (8443) of the SHC.
+4. For Host enter the IP or the name of the host and the port 8443 of the SHC.

 ![Postman Add PEMs](images/postman_add_pems.png "Postman Add PEMs")

-5. For **CRT file** select the provided certificate file For **KEY file** select the provided key  file
+5. For **CRT file** select the provided certificate file.
+For **KEY file** select the provided key file.
 For **Passphrase** enter the corresponding passphrase, if needed.

 6. Click **Add** to add the certificate into your Postman-Settings.